nothingislost/obsidian-workspaces-plus/README.md

 	- delete, rename, and create new workspaces
 - * indicates an unsaved workspace
 - `shift-click` status bar icon to save workspace
-- set hotkey to open workspace picker
+- set hotkey to open workspace chooser

 ## Plugin Options
 - Toggle instructions on/off